 Graduate degrees offered by the Division of Biological Sciences include Master of Science and Doctor of Philosophy degrees in

 - Cellular, Molecular and Microbial Biology (CMMB),

-- Organismal Biology and Ecology (OBE), and
+- Organismal Biology, Ecology, and Evolution (OBEE), and

 - Systems Ecology (SE).

-The Division also participates in the graduate (M.S. and Ph.D.) program in Wildlife Biology, administered by the College of Forestry and Conservation and in the Ph.D. program in Biochemistry and Biophysics, administered by the Chemistry Department.
+The Division also participates in the graduate (M.S. and Ph.D.) program in Wildlife Biology, administered by the College of Forestry and Conservation, and in the Ph.D. program in Biochemistry and Biophysics, administered by the Chemistry Department.
 Information on graduate study and program requirements is available from the Graduate School or the Division of Biological Sciences.

 The Division offers a Bachelor of Science degree in Biology that provides a solid foundation in core areas of the biological sciences and in supporting physical sciences and mathematics.
 Several concentrations are provided within the B.S. biology degree: